rui314/mold/README.md

 mold is so fast that it is only 2x _slower_ than `cp` on the same machine.

+Feel free to [file a bug](https://github.com/rui314/mold/issues) if you find mold is not faster than other linkers.

 ## Why does the speed of linking matter?

 If you are using a compiled language such as C, C++ or Rust, a build